chok68/havenondemand-r/README.md

     print (jobID)

     # check job status using the getJobStatus method call
-    # If job status is finished then getJobStatus method itself will return job data as part of response
+    # If job status is finished then getJobStatus method itself will return job data as part of response.
+If job is not finished yet, it will return queued response.
     jobStatus <- client$getJobStatus(jobID)
     print (jobStatus)